 #2.
 Why do you want to be a CNA?

 Recruiters ask this CNA interview question to understand what drives you.
-They don’t only want to find a candidate who went through complete CNA training; they are looking for compassionate professionals who are genuinely motivated to help others.
+They don’t only want to find a candidate who has gone through complete CNA training; they are looking for compassionate professionals who are genuinely motivated to help others.

 When responding, you should demonstrate authenticity and inspiration beyond simple job hunting.
 You shouldn’t talk about salary or benefits or state how you’re just looking for work.